michael-hartmann/caps/docs/manual/manual.rst

     $ make tests
     $ ./casimir_tests

 All tests should pass.
-Running the tests takes up (depending on your hardware) about 7 minutes.
+Running the tests takes (depending on your hardware) about 7 minutes.

 Improving performance
 ---------------------

-In order to improve performance, it might be neccessary to tweak some compiler options.
-Be default, the optimization level is ``-O3`` which should give reasonable performance.
+In order to improve performance, it might be necessary to tweak some compiler options.
+Be default, the optimization level is ``-O3`` which usually yields reasonable performance.

-If you are running your code on the same machine where you compile the code, or the target machine supports the same instruction set, the option ``-march=native`` may increase performance.
-When there are problems, the program will crash with a message similar to "illegal instruction code".
-On my Intel Core i7 machine, this option gives a performance boost of ~5%.
+If you are either running your code on the same machine where you compile the code, or the target machine supports the same instruction set, the option ``-march=native`` may increase performance.
+On an Intel Core i7-2600 machine, this option gives a performance boost of about 5%.
 To compile the code with this option, run:

 .. code-block:: console